Shelter Island Historical Society

 In 1925, Heartsease was purchased by an Island family, Mr. & Mrs. Frank B. Sherman.
 They ran the place as a lodging house and then, their home.
 The Shermans lived peacefully in Heartsease for about the next thirty years.

 In 1966, Mrs. Alice Sherman, by then widowed, was still living in the Havens House.
-Upon learning of the formation of the Shelter Island Historical Society, she asked if they would be interested in purchasing the house to prevent it from future neglect.
-The Society was able to purchase the house with the help of generous friends.
+Upon learning of the formation of the Shelter Island History Museum,, she asked if they would be interested in purchasing the house to prevent it from future neglect.
+The Museum was able to purchase the house with the help of generous friends.

-Upon Mrs. Sherman’s passing in April 1971, the Society took possession of the house and grounds.
-The Society’s first priority was to provide basic structural repairs immediately.
+Upon Mrs. Sherman’s passing in April 1971, the Museum took possession of the house and grounds.
+The Museum's first priority was to provide basic structural repairs immediately.

 In 1986, the Havens House was placed on both the New York State Register of Historic Places and the National Register of Historic Places.